Build a Slack Bot with Node.js on Cloud Run

 Cloud Run is a good solution for hosting webhook targets.
 It allows you to use any language or runtime that you like and it provides concurrency, meaning your application will be able to handle much higher volume.

-Configure your Cloud Run preferences
+Define your Cloud Run region

 First, save the default service account into an environment variable: